Means-Of-Production/website/docs/librarysocialism101.md

 As an example within a library, imagine ebooks where not only can highlights be shared (like today's Kindle offers), but margin notes can be shared, commented and responded to and edited, etc.  The original authors work is being continously enhanced and added to (complemented) by the actions of the borrowers, who move beyond the simple passive consumers of the capitalist system.

 #### efficiency in library socialism over capitalism
 Library socialism can offer a system which actually offers great efficiencies, unlike capitalism which claims to do so but often spends massive resources making things LESS useful in order to protect property rights of [[librarysocialism101#Abusus|Abusus]].
 One example in today's libraries is Digital Rights Management for ebooks.
 Apps such as Libby are unweildy to use precisely because the supply is artificially limited, and must spend massive amounts of engineering simply to prevent the rentention of a book.
+Instead greater plenty is possible by removing property rights, namely that of copyright, while the [[librarysocialism101#Irreducible Minimum|irreducible minimum]] solves the issue of how creators can be supported.
+Further rewards can of course be given by the society to producers - but there is no reason to artificially limit supply of creative works simply to force a price.